 Whether you’re an independent artist thinking about putting out a single, or an up-and-coming musician with a solid following, creating your own music website is a must.
 It’s an unparalleled way to create your brand and grow your direct-to-fan following online.

 Music website templates are a way to get your website off the ground, quickly and seamlessly.
-Gather up your bio, images, best songs, and a video or two.
-Once you’ve got that content together, you’ll be ready to create a custom website to showcase your music online.
+Gather up content that’s relevant to your music, and your career to date.
+Then you’ll be ready to put together a custom website to showcase your music online.

 How to choose a music website template

 For some musicians choosing a template is the hardest part of building a website.
 Every template is customizable as a framework to hold your content, and can be adapted to suit your brand.

 Additionally, once you’ve got your songs, musician bio, and merch products in place you can change your website template at any time for a fresh new look.
 Your content stays in place, and you can promote a brand lift to engage your fans further.

 If you have a stellar promotional image, try a template where large imagery is the focus.
 If you have plenty of content from the get go, try a template with just a logo at the top and a simple background.
 To get a unique look, start off with a side menu, or a quirky color palette - the rest will come together.